SodiumMan91/mental-health-prediction/Report.md

 The regression analysis revealed several key insights:

 #### Negative Coefficients (Factors that reduce mental distress):
-1. Pct_AO1: Percent of one-car households in the census block group (CBG) in 2018.
+1. `Pct_AO1`: Percent of one-car households in the census block group (CBG) in 2018.
-2. Pct_AO2p: Percent of two-plus-car households in CBG in 2018.
+2. `Pct_AO2p`: Percent of two-plus-car households in CBG in 2018.
-3. R_HiWageWk: Count of workers earning $3333/month or more in 2017.
+3. `R_HiWageWk`: Count of workers earning $3333/month or more in 2017.
-4. D4d: Aggregate frequency of transit service [D4c] per square mile.
+4. `D4d`: Aggregate frequency of transit service [D4c] per square mile.
-5. D4c: Frequency of transit service within 0.25 miles of CBG boundary during evening peak periods (2020).
+5. `D4c`: Frequency of transit service within 0.25 miles of CBG boundary during evening peak periods (2020).
-6. D5ar: Jobs within 45 minutes of auto travel time, weighted by time-decay in 2020.
+6. `D5ar`: Jobs within 45 minutes of auto travel time, weighted by time-decay in 2020.
 These variables, which reflect household wealth and mobility, show a negative relationship with mental distress, suggesting that higher income, car ownership, and proximity to work are associated with better mental health outcomes.

 #### Positive Coefficients (Factors that increase mental distress):
-1. P_WrkAge: Percent of the working-age population (18 to 64 years).
+1. `P_WrkAge`: Percent of the working-age population (18 to 64 years).
-2. D3AMM: Network density in terms of multi-modal facility miles per square mile.
+2. `D3AMM`: Network density in terms of multi-modal facility miles per square mile.
-3. D3APO: Network density in terms of pedestrian-oriented facility miles per square mile.
+3. `D3APO`: Network density in terms of pedestrian-oriented facility miles per square mile.
-4. D4a: Distance from population-weighted centroid to nearest transit stop (2020).
+4. `D4a`: Distance from population-weighted centroid to nearest transit stop (2020).
-5. D5cr: Proportional accessibility to regional destinations (auto).
+5. `D5cr`: Proportional accessibility to regional destinations (auto).
-6. D5cri: Regional centrality index based on accessibility to regional destinations (auto).
+6. `D5cri`: Regional centrality index based on accessibility to regional destinations (auto).
 These variables, associated with urban density, mobility, and centrality, indicate that living in more densely populated and developed urban areas increases the risk of mental distress.
 The negative effects of urbanization, including long commutes, transit service density, and high pedestrian activity, seem to contribute to higher levels of mental health issues.

 ###Conclusion and Implications